omega8cc/boa/docs/MIGRATE-PERCONA8.md

   - the **Percona package upgrade** (`_install_with_aptitude_sql`) holds it across the whole apt transaction and the `innodb_fast_shutdown=0` restart;
-  - **`xmass`** holds it on **both** hosts across `init` (the source snapshot and the target restore/replica bring-up) and across the whole `cutover` — the final position read, the target's promotion and the host rename's database work are the highest data-loss risk in the entire toolchain (the cutover takes no global read lock: the 503 gate and the parked cron and runners are the write barrier);
+  - **`xmass`** holds it on **both** hosts across `init` (the source snapshot and the target restore/replica bring-up) and, in `cutover`, across the final position read and the target's promotion — the highest data-loss risk in the entire toolchain (the cutover takes no global read lock: the 503 gate and the parked cron and runners are the write barrier).
+On the default relay-first order the **target** gets its watchdog back just before visitors are relayed to it, so the renames' database work runs under the watchdog as ordinary client work, while the **source** stays paused to the end of the cutover; an estate that keeps the rename-first order (`_THIS_DB_HOST` set to the box hostname) keeps both paused through the renames;
   - **`xoct`** holds it for `export` (`mydumper` on the source) and `import` (`myloader` plus `renameaegirhost`'s dump/reimport on the target).